 Before a WF is submitted to WIC, the performance monitoring and analysis service subscribes notifications of workflow executions to the SCALEA-G middleware.
-When the WF is executed, events containing execution status (e.g., submitted, active, ...) of activities are reported back to the monitoring and analysis service.
+When the WF is executed, events containing execution status (e.g. submitted, active, ...) of activities are reported back to the monitoring and analysis service.
 Figure 8 shows the Execution Status display which monitors the execution status of activities.
 The left window shows one of Montage workflows.
 The right window displays execution status of activities of that workflow.
 We also can examine execution time of states during the runtime.
-For example, Figure 9 presents the execution time of states of the experiment presented in Figure 8.